 - a combination of teacher-administered assessments, child-paced assessments, and teacher surveys/observational tools

-- compatible for data uploads to TEA’s Texas Student Data System (TSDS)
+- compatible for data uploads to TEA’s Early Childhood Data System (ECDS)

-- a time-efficient tool comprised of multiple subtests ranging from 90 seconds to six minutes
+- a time-efficient tool comprised of multiple brief measures

-- a system that will provide reports to parents, teachers, and school district personnel
+- a system that provides reports to parents, teachers, and school district personnel

 TX-KEA is not . . .

 - an assessment to evaluate the performance of kindergarten or pre-K teachers

 - a system to determine certification of early childhood programs